VeniceItalian East Coast

-For a day spent ashore, these are the places to be pampered, the sights to see, the shopping districts to delve into, the activities to indulge in, and the gourmet treats to discover.
+For a day spent ashore, these are the places to be pampered, the sights to see, the shopping districts to delve into, and the gourmet treats to discover.

 Located on the exclusive island of Giudecca, alongside with the Cipriani Hotel, the sprawling private villa known as Venice House is one of the city’s premier palazzi.
 Boasting a 65 foot heated indoor pool, this plush palace is sumptuously decorated and positioned perfectly to enjoy stunning views of the San Marco basin.

 Featuring exclusive treatments by Maria Galland and Aromatherapy Associates, the spa at the Hotel Cipriani is a luxurious haven for rejuvenation and relaxation.

 The beautiful beach on the island of Lido is a gorgeous affair: hire a cabana and soak up the sun on the pristine sands of your own private stretch of beach.

 Squero di San Trovaso